Godana152/photography-portfolio/README.md

 *  Contact section with email and phone links
 *  Social media links
 *  Back to Top button
-*  Custom styling using CSS
+*  Basic styling using CSS

 ---